 2. Discover and Focus on Your USP

-Your store may offer the same product or service as your nearest competitors.
-Your prices may be a little higher than those that can be found on Amazon or other online retailers.
+Stores may offer the same product or service as their nearest competitors.
+Prices may be a little higher than those that can be found on Amazon or other online retailers.
 With these similarities, how do you create something different?
-Your brand needs to have a unique selling proposition, or USP, to set you apart.
+Brands need to have a unique selling proposition, or USP, to stand apart.

 3. Utilize Content Marketing Strategies